“There is no greater agony than bearing an untold story inside you.”

 Did you know that even the biggest celebrities and foremost experts need to pitch and package their ideas properly?

-In Keys to the Kingdom, you’ll get clear on your book concept – how to package it, how to talk about it, and exactly where to send it.
+In Living Your Bestseller Life, you’ll get clear on your book concept – how to package it, how to talk about it, and exactly where to send it.
 By the end of this class, you’ll be armed with a straightforward, comprehensive understanding of the publishing process, and you’ll be on a fast track that allows you to focus on the pages, not the red tape.

 - End the frustration of surfing the internet trying to piece together the steps to publishing?